DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Method

 \section{Method}

-We propose a self-supervised video pre-training method \yty{to learn} robust representations for temporal matching-based downstream tasks, including VOT and VOS tasks.
-We firstly introduce a \yty{simple extension of MAE to temporal matching representation learning from video,}\CUT{simple baseline using MAE to learn spatiotemporal representations in frame pairs of videos,} (TwinMAE).
-We then illustrate the limitations of the TwinMAE baseline and propose a spatial-attention dropout strategy to facilitate temporal correspondence learning, denoted as DropMAE. \jimmyy{The overall pipeline of both DropMAE and TwinMAE is shown in Fig. \ref{pipeline}.} Finally, we introduce the VOT and VOS methods used for fine-tuning the downstream tasks.
+We propose a self-supervised video pre-training method {to learn} robust representations for temporal matching-based downstream tasks, including video object tracking (VOT), video object segmentation (VOS), 3D point cloud tracking, optical flow estimation, long-term point tracking and self-supervised visual correspondence learning.
+We firstly introduce a {simple extension of MAE to temporal matching representation learning from video,}\CUT{simple baseline using MAE to learn spatiotemporal representations in frame pairs of videos,} denoted as the TwinMAE baseline.
+We then illustrate the limitations of TwinMAE and propose a spatial-attention dropout strategy to facilitate temporal correspondence learning, denoted as DropMAE. {The overall pipeline of both DropMAE and TwinMAE is shown in Fig. \ref{pipeline}.} Finally, we introduce the various ViT-based baselines used for fine-tuning various downstream tracking tasks.